aws-amplify/docs/js/api.md

 #### Signing Request with IAM

 AWS Amplify provides the ability to sign requests automatically with AWS Identity Access Management (IAM) for GraphQL requests that are processed through AWS API Gateway.
-Add *graphql_endpoint_iam_region* parameter to your GraphQL configuration statement to enable signing:
+Add the *graphql_endpoint_iam_region* parameter to your GraphQL configuration statement to enable signing:

 ```javascript
 Amplify.configure({